branmar97/apexlink-frontend/README.md

 # Apex Link Frontend

 Apex Link is a web application where gamers can find friends and teammates for their Apex Legends squad.
+View the backend repo [here](https://github.com/branmar97/apexlink-backend).

 ## Usage